Basic Online Investing Tips, Avoid Putting All Your Eggs in One Basket

 - Stock- Red background, Stock in PN4 condition

-Invest in small companies not big companies, this is explained in more detail in Julie Stav - stocks book.
+You can invest in large companies or invest in small companies, this is explained in more detail in Julie Stav - stocks book.
 Investing in; stocks, bonds, mutual funds, real estate, or other types of investments, will definitely help make for a better secured future for you and your family.
+Long-term investing creates generational wealth for the future of your dependents.

 Should I Invest at My Age?

 It's never too late to invest in anything, due to there being shareholders and beneficiaries to share the wealth with you.
 If I invest in something and I don't get to enjoy the benefits of it, it's alright with me.
-It will be a blessing for my descendants to continue on what I invested, and they can happily reap the rewards of my good attempts for investing.
+It will be a blessing for my descendants to continue on what I invested, and they can happily reap the rewards of my portfolio of investing.

 Have you ever invested in stocks, bonds, mutual funds, or any other types of investments?